WORKING JOINTLY TOWARDS HARMONISATION

 The Model initially focused on estimating the impacts of investments on economic value-add and employment.
 In 2021, we joined a working group led by FMO to align the Joint Impact Model with the requirements of The Global GHG Accounting and Reporting Standard for the Financial Industry from the Partnership for Carbon Accounting Financials (PCAF).
 The PCAF standard enables financial institutions to measure and disclose the GHG emissions financed by their loans and investments in line with the recommendations of the Task Force on Climate-Related Financial Disclosures.

 Given the lack of quality GHG emissions data available, especially in emerging markets, the JIM is a powerful tool to enable counterparties to estimate GHG emissions in line with the PCAF Standard.
 Thanks to the JIM, FinDev Canada is able to measure and report the GHG emissions associated with all our loans and investments.

 Better understanding the climate impact of our investment and financing activities is a critical first step to align our portfolio with the Paris Agreement.

 FMO - Dutch Development Bank

 “The Joint Impact Model is part of FMO’s endeavours to work towards harmonised models, methodologies and indicators at a global level.
 Measuring and reporting on impact in a consistent and comparable way is essential to evaluate global development needs and priorities, assess effectiveness of investments, and drive impactful actions”

-- Dietske Simons, Director Finance and Impact at FMO
+- Dietske Simons, Director Finance, Impact, and data at FMO

 Since 2015, FMO uses the Joint Impact Model (JIM) to measure the indirect effects of its investments for indirect jobs and emissions.
 The model was originally developed to quantify FMO’s doubling and halving strategy.
 Over the years other development finance institutions (DFIs) started to use similar methodologies.